 Debt plays a crucial role in creating booms and busts in the economy and phases of increasing levels of debt followed by phases when levels of debt are reduced are known as debt cycles.

 Two main pattern of debt cycles can be identified in the way the economy works: the short-term debt cycle and the long-term debt cycle.

-Almost 12 years have passed from the big crash of 2007-2008, one of the biggest negative shocks on the economy after the great depression that followed 1929.
+Almost 12 years have passed from the big crash of 2007-2008, the biggest negative shocks on the economy after the great depression that followed the 1929 stock market crash.

-Despite the negative impact of coronavirus, as of the first months of 2021, there are signs that the economy is starting to recover, like the recent rise in long-term yields in government bonds, the rise in commodity prices and the rising inflation expectations.
+Despite the negative impact of coronavirus, as of the first months of 2021, there are now signs that the economy is starting to recover, like the recent rise in long-term yields in government bonds, the rise in commodity prices and the rising inflation expectations.

-Surely financial markets are optimistic about the future, at least this is what they are pricing), it’s good to remember that they are generally shortsighted.
+Although financial markets are now optimistic about the future (at least this is what they are pricing), it’s good to remember that they are generally shortsighted.

 In this article, I’d like to talk about debt in the economy, its role in driving economic growth and generating financial crisis, debt cycles, the long-term debt cycle, and what we could expect for the future but most importantly, what you can do as an investor to make the most out of financial markets.

 Economy and Recession Cycles

-Is the economy actually recovering or is it just one part of the story?
+Is the economy actually recovering or is it just false evidence?

 There is an ideal concept in economics called equilibrium, a condition in which economic forces are balanced: supply, demand, prices are stable and economic variables remain unchanged without external influences.